apache/cordova-docs/docs/en/edge/cordova/contacts/contacts.create.md

 Description
 -----------

-contacts.create is a synchronous function that returns a new `Contact` object.
+The `contacts.create` method is synchronous, and returns a new `Contact` object.

-This method does not persist the Contact object to the device contacts database.
-To persist the Contact object to the device, invoke the `Contact.save` method.
+This method does not retain the Contact object in the device contacts database, for which you need to invoke the `Contact.save` method.

 Supported Platforms
 -------------------